Marathon Training Diet: What To Eat While Training For A Marathon

 Components of a Healthy Marathon Training Diet

 In many ways, any good marathon training diet will look much like any other healthy diet.
-Marathon runners need carbohydrates, protein, fat, vitamins, minerals, and water, just as non-runners do.
+Marathon runners need rich foods that contain carbohydrates, protein, healthy fats, vitamins, minerals, and water, just as non-runners do.

-However, marathon training obviously requires a fairly significant energy expenditure, so a marathon training diet should be higher in calories than a standard diet.
+However, marathon training obviously requires a fairly significant energy expenditure, so a marathon training diet should be higher in calories than a standard diet to keep energy levels up.

 The number of calories you need depends on your metabolic rate, training volume, and weight goals.
-Your metabolic rate is dependent on factors such as your age, body size and composition, and overall activity level.
+Your metabolic rate depends on factors such as age, body size and composition, and overall activity level.

-The number of calories you burn running depends on your size, speed, and the duration of your run.
+The number of calories you burn during training runs depends on your size, speed, and run duration.

-For example, a standard diet might have 45% of the daily caloric intake coming from carbohydrates, 35% from fat, and 20% from protein, whereas a marathon runner might feel better with 60% of the daily caloric intake coming from carbohydrates, 20% from fat, and 20% from protein.
+For example, a standard diet might have 45% of the daily caloric intake coming from carbohydrates, 35% from fat, and 20% from protein, whereas a marathon runner might feel better with 60% of the daily caloric intake coming from carbs, 20% from fat, and 20% from lean protein.

 Marathon Training Diet